jmparlett/JET/jetReadme.md

 file buffer: contains all lines of file and is what will actually be edited.
-Upon saving filebuffer should be
-	     written to file.
+Upon saving filebuffer should be written to file.

-	     Empty behavior: Upon typeing the input handleing function should create a new row and append it to the file buf.
+Empty behavior: Upon typeing the input handleing function should create a new row and append it to
+	     the file buf.

 file buf will be a linked list of row objects.
 Each row will contain a string of len col count. this will be doubled if they go beyond col count.
 Upon entering a newline "enter" a new node should added to the list.
 Upon deletion of a line that node will be removed and all nodes in front of it will have their index incremented by 1.

 	drawscreen():
 		storecursor position
 		move cursor to home
 		starting at top line on screen draw to bottom line on screen set cursor to previous position

 	Line truncation:
 		use a global var to tell what position to start drawing a line;
 		if x > then col count but < line len then this global is incremented when moving to a new line this can be set to 0 or we can start at x=line len and global var = line len

 		for drawing starting at a certain position in the line if (global var + col count) > len of line then draw nothing else draw (line ptr + (global var + col count)) which should be (len - (global var + col count))

-#Writing to lines
+# Writing to lines

 line->len must ALWAYS be accurate or shit will break!!!!

 1. inserting chars
 	c = printable char
 	s[x] = current position
 	x = index
 	if x+1 > len of line then len realloc(line, len+colc)
 	given c, if s[x] is empty s[x] = c and x+=1, len+=1
 		if s[x] is not empty then insert c at pos x and push all chars forward in array x+=1, len+=1

-2. backspace
+backspace

 	if x==0 and len == 0 then move to previous lines last char and remove current line from linked list.

 	elif x==0 them append line to previous line and remove line; move x to last char of new line.

 	else
 	x-=1; len-=1; remove [s];

 first two cases will be handled by remove line backspace will simply callit

--delete
+ delete

-similar behavior to backspace removes a line if x=len-1 (last position) else len-=1 remove s[x+1]
+	similar behavior to backspace removes a line if x=len-1 (last position) else
+	len-=1 remove s[x+1]

-3. enter
+enter

 	if x-1 == len then add an empty line and position cursor at start of line

 	else split the current line at position x, insert a new line below and copy right part of line to new line

 	addline() will handle these cases enter pretty much only calls addline

+tab

-4. tab how the fuck do you deal withs tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces)
+	how the fuck do you deal withs tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces)

-#Cursor
+# Cursor
 Cursor snapping will always snap to end of line ready to type

 how to move the cursor: